Your Love Is My Drug: Composition

-"Your Love Is My Drug" is a mid-tempo dance-pop The song combines heavy Auto-Tune layered with a heavy electronic backdrop.
+"Your Love Is My Drug" is a mid-tempo dance-pop song combining Auto-Tune–processed vocals layered with a heavy electronic backdrop.
 Kesha opens the track singing, "Maybe I need some rehab / Or maybe just need some sleep / I've got a sick obsession, I'm seeing it in my dreams" while she depicts the tale of a teen love obsession.
 Her vocals throughout the song have been described as a shouty sing-speak style.
-Sara Anderson of AOL Radio called the song a "bubblegum track" that fuses elements of "'80s glam rock", with "Kesha's signature auto-tuned vocals and casual chatty ad-libs".
+Sara Anderson of AOL Radio called the song a "bubblegum track fused with '80s glam rock", with "Kesha's signature auto-tuned vocals and casual chatty ad-libs".
 Kesha ends the song saying, "Your love is my drug...I like your beard," which was inspired by her ideal man.
 The song is in common time with a moderate beat rate of 120 beats per minute.
 The song is set in the key of F♯ major and Kesha's vocal range spans from the note of C♯4 to the note of C♯5.